 I am a firm believer that individuals of all neurologies can benefit from development tools and therapies such as CBT, hypnotherapy, Hypno-CBT, mindfulness and other focused attention work.

-Some autistic individuals believe that these practices may not work for them, and I believe this may be because of a fear that the hyper-focus and rumination that autists commonly experience may lead them to focus too much on unhelpful cognitions, as opposed to helpful ones.
+It’s true that some autistic individuals believe that these practices may not work for them, and I believe this may be because of a fear that the hyper-focus and rumination that autists commonly experience may lead them to focus too much on unhelpful cognitions, as opposed to helpful ones.

 Experts agree that autistic young people and adults can benefit from cognitive behaviour therapy, or CBT (Source: Journal of Rational-Emotive & Cognitive-Behavior Therapy).